OpenBB-finance/OpenBB/CONTRIBUTING.md

 - Feel free to discuss what you'll be working on either directly on [the issue](https://github.com/OpenBB-finance/OpenBBTerminal/issues) or on [our Discord](www.openbb.co/discord).
   - This ensures someone from the team can help you and there isn't duplicated work.

 Before writing any code, it is good to understand what the data will look like.
-In this case, we will be getting the price targets from the Financial Modeling Prep api, and the data will look like this:
+In this case, we will be getting the price targets from the Financial Modeling Prep API, and the data will look like this:

 ```json
 [